 Nocturnists are available at Lafayette General Medical Center because of the high volume of patients.
 A nocturnist is a hospitalist who only works overnight, they work in coordination with the other hospitalists to seamlessly transition care from day to night.
 Hospitalists are on-call 24/7 and available through telemedicine at other facilities across LGH.

-Our hospitalists are experienced internal medicine and family medicine physicians who are here to serve hospitalized patients.
+Our hospitalists are experienced internal medicine and family medicine physicians who are here to provide outstanding hospital medicine services to Lafayette and its surrounding areas.
 They are always close at hand to consult with specialists, follow up on lab work and tests, and answer questions about your care.
 They also have an expanded knowledge of acute and chronic diseases most often treated in the hospital setting.

 Each hospitalist also has a unique understanding of LGH’s processes and procedures, and can easily help you understand what to expect during your stay.
 This added level of care and availability, uninterrupted by office demands, allows them to follow you more closely and to react to any changes in your condition.
 Their comprehensive approach and coverage allows for efficient and high quality care, and excellent inpatient satisfaction.

 After you are established in your room, the hospitalist will meet with you and plan your course of treatment, consulting with other specialists, if necessary.
 You will have daily visits and evaluations by the hospitalist team members in which they will communicate about your condition, test results and the direction of treatment and care.
 As needed, they will also communicate with your family regarding your case and treatment.

 Hospitalists will have regular communication with your nurses and case managers regarding discharge planning and other needs.
 With complete access to the electronic medical record, the team can also access records instantly and ensure medical information is shared and updated appropriately.